shnam7/gulp-build-manager/docs/builders/built-in/GTypeScriptBuilder.md

 ### Notes
   - If conf.outFile is set, it will override the outFile setting of tsconfig.json
   - If conf.outFile and conf.dest is set, conf.dest will override the outDir setting of tsconfig.json
+  - buildOptions.outFileOnly option is not supported.
+TypeScript compiler always generates outFile only, and if non-concatenated each individual files need to be generated, create another build configuration without outFile option.

 #### Example
 ```javascript